MorphiNet: A Graph Subdivision Network for Adaptive Bi-ventricle Surface Reconstruction: Method

 \subsection{Distance Map Prediction}

-We denote the cardiac images as a signal intensity function $\mathcal{I}:\mathbf{\Omega}\mapsto\mathbb{R}$ of voxels in the domain $\mathbf{\Omega}\subseteq\mathbb{R}^{3}$, and the ground truth segmentation of heart structures as a mapping $f:\mathcal{I}\subseteq\mathbb{R}\mapsto\mathcal{S}\in\{1,2,3\}$ from the intensity to one of the three heart regions (LV, RV \& Myo).
+We denote cardiac images as a signal intensity function $\mathcal{I}:\mathbf{\Omega}\mapsto\mathbb{R}$ of voxels in the domain $\mathbf{\Omega}\subseteq\mathbb{R}^{3}$, and the ground truth segmentation of heart structures as a mapping from intensity to the bi-ventricular myocardium region $f:\mathcal{I}\subseteq\mathbb{R}\mapsto\mathcal{S}$.
 Two dynUNets with the same structure are individually employed for CMR and CT segmentation.
-The dynUNets are structured with five down-size convolution layers, four up-size isotropic convolution layers, a bottleneck of 128 channels and a size of $4\times4\times4$.
-Both take uncropped image volumes and infer segmentation in a sliding window manner, implemented using \texttt{sliding\_window\_inference} from MONAI \cite{cardoso2022monai}.
-The segmentation is downsampled to equalise the in-plane and through-plane resolutions.
-This approach mitigates the anisotropic nature of CMR data and minimises resolution differences between CMR and CT data.
-The segmentation from each dynUNet is denoted as $\hat{\mathcal{S}}=f(\mathcal{I};\theta_{\text{u}})$, where dynUNet's parameters $\theta_{\text{u}}$ are optimised by reducing the Dice loss \cite{sudre2017generalised} with the ground truth segmentation.
+The dynUNets are structured with five down-size convolution layers, four up-size isotropic convolution layers, a bottleneck of 128 channels, and a size of $4\times4\times4$.
+Both take uncropped image volumes and infer segmentation in a sliding window manner, implemented using \texttt{sliding\_window\_inference} from MONAI.
+The CMR dynUNet performs slice-wise 2D inference and reconstructs the volume from stacked predictions, while the CT dynUNet ingests the full 3D volume and outputs a volumetric segmentation in one pass.
+The segmentation is downsampled to equalize the in-plane and through-plane resolutions.
+This approach mitigates the anisotropic nature of CMR data and minimizes resolution differences between CMR and CT data.

-We assume cardiac anatomy is consistent across imaging modalities but is observed differently in CMR and CT images.
-Unlike the CT image, the ventricular cardiac anatomy in the CMR image (in Fig \ref{fig:graphical_summary}) is incomplete due to the absence of critical slices near the apex and basal plane.
-Moreover, aliasing appears due to the large slice-to-slice distance, and slice misalignments caused by cardiac motion are evident.
-The previous segmentation and downsampling approach mitigates the aliasing and misalignments, but critical slices must be restored.
-Therefore, we used a ResNet to predict a complementary segmentation from dynUNet's output to restore those critical slices.
-This ResNet was trained solely on CT segmentation from CT dynUNet's output, where slices near the apex and basal plane are masked.
-It is optimised by minimising the Dice loss between the restored and the ground truth segmentations.
-Eventually, the dynUNet's segmentation and the ResNet restoration are complementary and convey the underlying cardiac anatomy.
-The distance map results from a Euclidian distance transform applied to the complete segmentation, implemented using \texttt{distance\_transform\_edt} from MONAI.
+We assume that cardiac anatomy is consistent between imaging modalities, but is observed differently in CMR and CT images.
+Unlike the CT image, the ventricular cardiac anatomy in the CMR image (in Fig \ref{fig:graphical_summary}) is incomplete due to incomplete or erroneous segmentations near the apex and basal plane.
+Moreover, aliasing appears due to the large slice-to-slice distance, and slice misalignments caused by motion artifacts are evident.
+The previous segmentation and downsampling approach mitigates aliasing and misalignments, but critical slices must be restored.
+Therefore, we used a ResNet to predict a complementary segmentation from dynUNet's last feature map output for segmentation completion.